 Credit guarantee refers to a situation where the loan to the applicant is backed by a party without the need for any external collateral or third party guarantee.
 Here, the loan sanctioned by the member lending institution is backed by the scheme which provides the guarantee cover for a large portion of the loan amount.
 Under CGTMSE scheme, both new and existing micro and small enterprises including service enterprises are eligible for a maximum credit cap of Rs.
-200 lakh (or Rs.
-2 crore).
+200 lakh.
 The guaranteed coverage also extends to Non-Banking Financial Companies (NBFCs), who are lending to the medium, small and micro business sectors.

-CGTMSE is one of the more important provisions that help small Indian businessmen to thrive in a competitive environment.
+CGTMSE is one of the more important provisions that help small Indian businesses to thrive in a competitive environment.
 Since the risk of providing a bank loan without any collateral is a key factor for all banks, the objectives of CGTMSE help these institutions achieve their lending goals to MSME market without any worries.

 CGTMSE Scheme: Eligibility Criteria